ipfs-inactive/blog/content/post/079-async-await-refactor.md

 One of the best things about debugging in an `async`/`await` code base is that **stack traces are much better**.
 With callbacks you typically lose the stack trace across an async boundary because with callbacks, the call stack starts at the callback function.

 This can make debugging super difficult because you can't get a good idea of the execution path of the program prior to the async boundary.
-The situation is improved by using promises but by using `async`/`await` it's _even better_:
+The situation is improved by using promises, but using `async`/`await` is _even better_:

 > `await X()` suspends execution of the current function, while `promise.then(X)` continues execution of the current function after adding the X call to the callback chain.
 In the context of stack traces, this difference is pretty significant.
 > https://mathiasbynens.be/notes/async-stack-traces